A serene treatment room prepared for a microneedling or RF microneedling procedure.

 It’s true that RF microneedling sessions are typically more expensive than traditional microneedling.
 The price difference reflects the advanced technology, which delivers more intensive energy and often produces more dramatic results in fewer sessions.
 When considering the cost, it’s helpful to think about the value of the outcome you’re looking for.
 At Novuskin, our membership model makes advanced treatments more accessible, allowing you to fit your long-term skin goals into a predictable monthly plan without the stress of per-session pricing.

-How Often Will You Need an Appointment?
+How Often Will You Need to Go?

 Consistency is key for both treatments, but the frequency can differ.
 For traditional microneedling, you might schedule appointments every four to six weeks to build on your results.
 With RF microneedling, the results are more profound, so you may need fewer sessions overall.
 A typical treatment plan often includes a series of three sessions spaced about a month apart.
 Your provider will work with you to create a personalized schedule that aligns with your skin’s response and your ultimate goals.

-Can You Pair These with Other Treatments?
+Can You Combine These with Other Treatments?

 Absolutely.
 One of the best things about both microneedling treatments is how well they complement your existing skincare routine.
 By creating micro-channels in the skin, they dramatically improve the absorption and effectiveness of topical products.
 This means your favorite serums, especially those with ingredients like hyaluronic acid, can penetrate deeper and work more efficiently.
 Your provider can also recommend pairing microneedling with other treatments, like medical-grade facials, to create a comprehensive approach that keeps your skin looking its best.

-Create Your Long-Term Treatment Plan
+Building Your Long-Term Skincare Plan

 Think of microneedling as a long-term investment in your skin’s health, not a one-time fix.
 Whether you choose traditional or RF microneedling, the best results come from a consistent, well-planned approach.
 This isn’t about a single appointment; it’s about creating a sustainable routine that keeps your skin regenerating collagen and looking its best for years to come.
 The key is to work with your provider to map out a timeline that aligns with your specific goals, lifestyle, and budget.